json-api/json-api/format/index.md

 * a single resource object, a single [resource identifier object], or `null`, for requests that target single resources
-* an array of resource objects, an array of [resource identifier objects][resource identifier object], or an empty array ([]), for requests that target resource collections
+* an array of resource objects, an array of [resource identifier object], or an empty array ([]), for requests that target resource collections

 For example, the following primary data is a single resource object: